 Assets and liabilities of non-U.S. subsidiaries that operate in a local currency environment, where the local currency is the functional currency, are translated from foreign currencies into U.S. dollars using month-end rates of exchange for assets and liabilities, and average rates for the period derived from month-end spot rates for revenue, costs and expenses.
 We record translation gains and losses in accumulated other comprehensive (loss) income as a component of stockholders' equity.
 We reflect net foreign exchange transaction gains and losses resulting from the conversion of the transaction currency to functional currency as a component of foreign currency exchange losses in other expense, net.
-Based on the size of our international operations and the amount of our expenses denominated in foreign currencies, we would not expect a 10% change in the value of the U.S. dollar from rates on April 30, 2022 to have a material effect on our financial position or results of operations.
-These exposures may change over time as business practices evolve and economic conditions change, including market impacts associated with COVID-19.
+Based on the size of our international operations and the amount of our expenses denominated in foreign currencies, we would not expect a 10% change in the value of the U.S. dollar from rates on April 30, 2023 to have a material effect on our financial position or results of operations.
+These exposures may change over time as business practices evolve and economic conditions change, including recent foreign currency impacts due to the macroeconomic environment.